Q: To reduce my risk of breast cancer, should I add exercise to my routine?

 The short answer is yes!
 Multiple studies have shown associations between physical activity and a reduction in both cardiovascular mortality and cancer mortality.
 According to one study, increasing exercise and decreasing body fat can reduce the risk of breast cancer for postmenopausal women.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Canadian researchers found postmenopausal women who exercised at least 300 minutes per week were more successful at reducing total body fat compared to those who exercised for half the time.
-More than 100 studies support fat loss as an important factor in reducing the risk for postmenopausal breast cancer.
+Researchers found that postmenopausal women who exercised at least 300 minutes per week were more successful at reducing their total body fat compared to those who exercised for half the time.
+That reduction in body fat may play a role in reducing breast cancer risk.

 For overall health, public health officials recommend we be physically active for at least 150 minutes per week at moderate intensity, or 60 to 75 minutes per week at vigorous intensity.
-That amounts to about 30 minutes per day, five days per week.
+This amounts to about 30 minutes per day, five days per week.

+If you feel overwhelmed about starting to exercise, you’re not alone.
 Building a routine takes time.
 Slowly incorporate exercise into your weekly routine, starting with a reasonable amount you can build on.
 Eventually, you should be able to incorporate some type of physical activity into every day.

 The benefits of aerobic exercise include:

 - Improved sleep.

 Before starting any exercise program, it’s important to talk with your doctor first.